 We’ve captured the film’s development on video, starting with the first raw script in 2010.
-The “Ananda movie” — original non-title — passed through incarnations as An Expanding Light, Cities of Light (after the visionary book by Swami Kriyananda), and the final, unanimous choice, Finding Happiness.
+From “Ananda Movie,” the title passed through incarnations as An Expanding Light, Cities of Light (after the visionary book by Swami Kriyananda), and the final, unanimous choice—Finding Happiness.

 These videos take us behind the scenes through the conceptual stages, through filming at Ananda Village, Sacramento, Palo Alto, and Assisi, Italy.

 Finding Happiness Movie through the producers’ and director’s eyes.

 Executive Producer Shivani Lucki and Communications Director Nandini Cerri talk about the film’s inspiration and vision.
 (3:25)

 Meet the Filmmakers